aditen/hw-cs-sb-classifier/README.md

 Run ``python ./run_script.py --help`` from the directory of the code to see all commands the run script supports.

+*General Hint: The author used PyCharm Professional and the scientific view of Matplotlib.
+The layout of charts can differ when using a different setup or not work entirely*

-*Hint: The usage of the --no-plot-windows flag is highly recommended when training the baseline experiment!*
+*Hint 1: The usage of the --no-plot-windows flag is highly recommended when training the baseline experiment!*
-Otherwise, many windows are opened. **ATTENTION: this flag does not work for some other experiments!**
+Otherwise, many windows are opened. **BUT ATTENTION: this flag does not work for some open/mixed set experiments!**
 (leads to domain error)

 *Hint 2: If you get an error message regarding determinism, check out the Section 'Reproducibility' of this README file*